pvasudev16/gameSystem/README.md

 video game system.
 This is implemented in a class called `Processor`.
 The `Processor` class can receive a display, audio, or button packet and do some simple signal processing.
 This is implemented by the `Processor::receivePacket()` function.
-We assume the incomig packets are a series of bytes and are structured as follows.
+We assume the incoming packets are a series of bytes and are structured as follows.

 ```